Darking360/uruit-recruitment-test-backend/README.md

 And that's it, you should get an app running on port 3001, and accesible by going into: [http://localhost:3000](http://localhost:3000).

-## But I don't like docker :cry:
+## But I don't like docker 😭

-It's important to note here that you need to be running mongoDB in your local machine if you're going to take this path (please, user docker :whale:).
+It's important to note here that you need to be running mongoDB in your local machine if you're going to take this path (please, user docker 🐋).
 You need to export an environment variable containing the complete URI to your mongoDB install on your machine like:

 ```
 export MONGO_URI=mongodb://localhost:27017